RattleSN4K3/UT4-Gametype-Betrayal/README.md

 ## Testing

+With the current build, _Unreal Tournament Editor_ differs from the client version.
+Because of that, the compiled version for the editor cannot be used with the client build.
+You need to compile the source code for each specific version or use the workaround in order o run the compiled editor version with the client build.

-- Editor
+### Editor

 If you are using the specific changelist, as specified in the [CHANGELIST.editor](CHANGELIST.editor) file, you can use the compiled source with the editor by just copying the binary file and the content into `Plugins` of the Launcher editor (_Editor target_ required): `UnrealTournamentEditor\UnrealTournament\Plugins`

-- Client/Server
+### Client/Server

 0. Hex-modify the specific binary file with the changelist specified in [CHANGELIST.editor](CHANGELIST.editor) to the changelist specified in [CHANGELIST.client](CHANGELIST.client)
 0. Browse to `Engine\Build\BatchFiles`
 0. Run the build automation tool with:
      - Windows: `RunUAT.bat MakeUTDLC -DLCName=UTBetrayal -platform=Win64 -version=3008041`
 0. Wait until cooking process is done (could take a while)
 0. After cooking is done, the package plugin can be found under:
    - Windows: `UnrealTournament\Saved\StagedBuilds\UTBetrayal\Win64\UnrealTournament\Plugins\UTBetrayal`
 0. Copy the files the the launcher plugin folder. %plugindir% would be `UnrealTournamentDev\UnrealTournament\Plugins\UTBetrayal`.
    - Copy the plugin descriptor file `UTBetrayal.uplugin` to `%plugindir%`\
    - Copy the binary files to `%plugindir%\Binaries`
    - Copy the cooked PAK file to `%plugindir%\Content\Paks`

 # Author
 RattleSN4K3